Dan-Shumayev/All-Logic-in-Python/README.md

     - *Soundness* - We say that a set `A` of formulas **entails** a formula `φ` if every model that satisfies all the assumptions in `A` also satisfies `φ`.
 We denote *A entails `φ`* by `A ⊨ φ`.
         - It may be also *trivially* sound, when there is no model that satisfies the set of assumptions at all (`A`).
     - *Specialization* - We may refer to inference rules as templates where their variable names serve as placeholders for any kind of formulas.
+    - **The Soundness Theorem** (The glue between the syntactic and semantic proofs) - An inference rule is *sound* if its assumptions *entail* (every model satisying the assumptions so satifies the conclusion) its conclusion.
+    - **The theorem** - An inference rule that is proven only using sound inference rules, is itself sound.
+Actually, it promises us that everything we have done so far (syntactic proofs) is not redundant, but does proves a conclusion is true.
+        - *Sketch of Proof* - Assume by the way of contradiction that all the inference rules (previous lines in proof) are sound but there is a model that does not satisfy the required conclusion (i.e. the conclusion isn't sound).
+Hence, it implies that there is at least one previous line that is not sound, in contradiction to the assumption.
+        - *Semantics of Specializaiton*  - A specialization of a sound inference rule is itself sound.
+The proof goes the same (*I have discovered a truly marvelous proof of this, which this margin is too narrow to contain*).
 </details>